 Residential electricity rates

 The rate you pay for your electricity covers the cost of providing you with electricity service.
-Rates are subject to change; how they are designed is reviewed approximately every five years.
+Rates are subject to change at least once per year; how they are designed is reviewed approximately every five years.
 The BC Utilities Commission (BCUC) reviews and approves all rate decisions.

 About current rates